stormchaserroleplaying/stormchaserRPG/CustomisationOptions/Feats/GeneralFeats/index.md

 ## Inspiring Leaderᴮᴳ
 *Prerequisite: Charisma 13 or higher*

 You can spend 10 minutes inspiring your companions, shoring up their resolve to fight.
 When you do so, choose up to six friendly creatures (which can include yourself) within 30 feet of you who can see or hear you and who can understand you.
-Each creature can gain temporary stamina equal to your level + your Charisma modifier.
+Each creature gains temporary stamina equal to your Charisma score.
 A creature can’t gain temporary stamina from this feat again until it has finished a short or long rest.

 ## Keen Mindᴮᴳ
 You have a mind that can track time, direction, and detail with uncanny precision.
 You gain the following benefits.